My Wedding Photography Workflow

 Though I make general backups of my computer and external drives, I make additional specific backups of my RAW files and Lightroom catalog, using a powerful and comprehensive backup application called Carbon Copy Cloner.
 These backups include an always-connected hard drive (for easily initiating a backup whenever I feel the need), three portable SSDs (one of which is always in my car), a cloud backup (Backblaze), and a USB flash drive (which lives in my pocket and usually goes with me if I leave the house, especially if the cloud backup has not yet finished).

-In addition, I set aside the second set of cards until after the wedding has been edited and delivered to the couple.
+In addition to multiple backups, I set aside the second set of cards until after the wedding has been edited and delivered to the couple.
 I intentionally retain the second set (instead of the first set that was just downloaded), just in case there ends up being some corruption on the first set of cards that initially goes unnoticed.
 I have a pretty massive stockpile of SD cards that makes this easy and eliminates any pressure to prematurely reuse cards for other jobs.

 Importing Into Lightroom